6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 9. Hotjar for measuring content efforts

 Hotjar helps us gain insight into visitor behavior on our webpage.
-Hotjar provides heatmaps, which let us know which parts of the webpage or blog post are popular and which parts need improvement.
+Hotjar provides heatmaps that show which parts of the webpage or blog post are popular and which need improvement.

-Alternatives to Hotjar include Matamo, Mouseflow, and Smartlook.
+Alternatives to Hotjar include Matomo, Mouseflow, and Smartlook.

 Final thoughts